WordPress/wpcs-docs/wordpress-coding-standards/accessibility.md

 Each guidance has a [specific list requirements that must be met for your content to be accessible](https://www.w3.org/WAI/WCAG21/quickref/).
 These tests can be carried out using automated software and or human testers.
 You can find more information on how to meet the success criteria in [Understanding Levels of Conformance](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels).
 Whilst these criteria are important, usability testing is still important and should be carried out alongside any accessibility testing.

 ### Techniques: Sufficient, Advisory, and Failures
-Techniques (code examples, resources, and tests) for guidance and success criteria that can help in making content more accessible, they are divided into three categories:
+Techniques (code examples, resources, and tests) for guidance and success criteria that can help in making content more accessible, are divided into three categories:
 - Sufficient - required and help meet the success criteria
 - Advisory - suggestions and go beyond what is required
 - Failures - cause problems and fail to meet the success criteria